-Currently, temperature scores based on this methodology do not capture whether and to what extent carbon credits and offsets are built in a company's climate target.
-This means, companies that have a higher ambition in numeric terms but relying on carbon credit and / or offsets to achieve this higher GHG reduction commitment might be unfairly rewarded with a better temperature score compared to companies with lower numeric GHG reduction ambition, though building on own mitigation efforts along the value chain only.
-One main constraint to solve this issue is the lack of data around carbon credits and offsets usage by companies.
-With the expected increase in transparency of climate related disclosure by companies worldwide, future updates of this methodology will aim to explore the treatment of carbon credits and offsets in climate targets.
-Specifically, whether and how temperature scores can be adjusted to reflect carbon credits and offsets usage will be part of future research.
+Currently, temperature scores based on this methodology do not capture whether and to what extent carbon credits and offsets are built into a company's climate target.
+This means companies that have a higher ambition in numeric terms but rely on carbon credit and/or offsets to achieve this higher GHG reduction commitment might be unfairly rewarded with a better temperature score compared with companies with lower numeric GHG reduction ambition, although building on their own mitigation efforts along the value chain only.
+One main constraint to solve this issue is the lack of data around carbon credit and offset usage by companies.
+With the expected increase in transparency of climate-related disclosure by companies worldwide, this could be an area of development for the methodology.